 - Save your tooth by way of placing a filling.
 (Or, if the cavity has already gotten wildly out of control, perform root canal treatment first and then place some type of restoration.)

 - Extract your tooth.
 (Either before the lesion has advanced to a point where the tooth hurts.
 Or else because it already has.)

 Which makes the better choice? – Pulling or Filling

 As you’d expect, this decision can only be made on a case-by-case basis, because everyone’s and every tooth’s situation is different.
 But there is a core set of factors that dentists use when deciding which recommendation to make.

-When should a wisdom tooth with a cavity be considered for extraction?
+A) When should a wisdom tooth that has a cavity be considered for extraction?

-- The amount of decay is extensive, the prognosis for the tooth is poor.
+- The size of the lesion is extensive and the prognosis for the tooth is poor.

 - The dentist’s access to the tooth and/or cavity is limited.

 - The tooth has experienced multiple episodes of decay before.

 - The tooth’s positioning makes it difficult to brush and floss.